laikaland/moldymolderson/README.md

 ---------------------------------------

+for ponytown: c+h always, dnc, inspiration is fine, boops and kisses are ok

 byi: im quite shy so i'm often pretty scared to int. usually i prefer you int first but i'll int first sometimea

 i'm not good at social interaction at ALL im so sorry sjdjdks